China's big banks brace for lagging COVID-19 risks as bad loans rise | MarketScreener

 All five reported their biggest profit falls in at least a decade and an increase in soured loans when announcing their half-year results on Sunday and last week.

-The results highlight the impact of the pandemic and the economic slowdown on Chinese banks that bucked the first-quarter global trend with higher profits and steady bad loans.
+The results highlight the impact of the pandemic and the economic slowdown on Chinese banks as borrowers struggle to repay debt after months of lockdown and some sectors, such as those in the travel industry, labour to survive on lingering COVID-19 fears.

+Amid the grind, China's banks have been asked to step up and lend to flagging sectors while sacrificing profits in a bid to revive the country's fortunes.

 Agricultural Bank of China Ltd (AgBank) said "the lagging impact of the epidemic and the risk of uncertainty are expected to be further transmitted to the banking industry," in its half-year results on Sunday.